 Denver-based Architectural firm, Johnson Nathan Strohe, specializes in the rehabilitation of historic hospitality structures like Hotel Colorado.
-Last fall, JNS hired DWP Live to perform a laser scan and quickly deliver a 3D Revit model so their team could create accurate renovation plans by mid-December.
+Last fall, JNS hired DWP Live to perform a laser scan and quickly deliver a 3D Revit model so their team could create accurate schematic design drawings for renovation.

 DWP Live scanned Hotel Colorado in three days using the Leica ScanStation P30.
 The rumored resident ghosts did not reveal themselves to us even after hours of taunting them in the hallways.
 However, on the third floor on the second night, the scanner’s level compensator continually went out of range causing a re-scan at every setup for a period of about two hours.
 Later after checking the data, it revealed nothing out of the ordinary (to our curiosity’s dismay) but the staff confirmed the next day that strange things happen there after sundown.

 The entire project – scan to final deliverable – took about three weeks.
 We delivered floors one at a time until the whole model was complete.
 The finishing touch included creating custom window families in Revit for each window type.
 The roof, with its intricacies, would have been difficult to model accurately and quickly without the benefit of laser scan data.

 The new owner of Hotel Colorado and JNS will continue to reap the benefits from the laser scan data throughout the renovation.
 As more and more stakeholders are involved and construction starts, the scan and model will provide an excellent tool for collaboration and will aid in avoiding project killers such as RFI’s, field detected clashes, and all other problems caused by a lack of accurate existing condition information.

 - Visited by Presidents Teddy Roosevelt, Taft, Hoover